Hello my dear readers,

 How about a deliciously crispy spelt bread for breakfast, made only with sourdough, without any yeast or other ingredients?
 With a great crust and unique taste?
-This easy recipe for a pure spelt sourdough bread will surely please you.
-It takes a little time - but almost all of it is spent on rising.
+This easy recipe for pure spelt sourdough bread will surely please you.
+It takes a bit of time - but almost all of it is spent on rising.

 Jump to: